Enjoy 24 Attractions in London through My Lens

 City Hall beside the Thames, otherwise known as The Onion.

-There are so many great parks in London, and Regents Park is no exception.
+London has many great parks, and Regent’s Park is no exception.

-Enjoy the Japanese Gardens, complete with a waterfall, sweet-smelling roses, and places to relax and watch the squirrels.
+Enjoy the Japanese Gardens with a waterfall, sweet-smelling roses, and places to relax and watch the squirrels.

 Enjoy a day at the zoo, London Zoo.
-Take a walk through Regents Park before heading into the zoo and seeing all the animals from around the world.
+Walk through Regent’s Park before heading into the zoo and seeing all the animals from around the world.

 The Globe Theatre